Commences on the day of set up

 (1) Supplier: MESMA LIMITED incorporated and registered in England and Wales with company number 7641449 whose registered office is 27/28 Fredrick Street, Sunderland.
 SR1 1LZ.

-(2) Client: See address on quote or invoice
+(2) Client: See organisation name on quote and/or invoice

-(A)The Supplier has developed a web-based system to aid the development of self assessment and improvement planning activities for the education and skills sector and certain software applications and platforms which it makes available to clients via the internet on a payment basis as outlined in your quote.
+(A)The Supplier has developed a web-based system to aid the development of self assessment and improvement planning activities for the education and skills sector and certain software applications and platforms which it makes available to clients via the internet on a payment basis as outlined in your quote and/or invoice.

 (B)The Client wishes to use the Supplier's service in its business operations and the Supplier has agreed to provide and the Client has agreed to take and pay for the Supplier's service subject to these terms and conditions.